Kaldei/KCN/content/tools/GIT.md

  >
  > **<font color=red>git config --global http.sslBackend schannel</font>**</br>
- > Switch from OpenSSL (default) to Schannel SSL Backend (Windows buitl-in).
-This is usefull
+ > Switch from OpenSSL (default) to Schannel SSL Backend (Windows built-in).
+This is useful in an organization with enterprise-managed certificates.

 ## GIT Basis